DEFRA/wildlife-licencing/packages/refdata-extract-processor/README.md

 #### For Natural England

-Runnable process to extract reference data and update the database
+Read the reference data and global option sets from Power Platform and save it in the Postgres database